ramellose/mako_docs/content/manual/introduction/conda.md

 Conda environments including mako can be installed from the conda page: <a href="https://anaconda.org/ramellose/mako">https://anaconda.org/ramellose/mako</a>.

-To create a new environment including mako, the channel hosting mako, manta and anuran needs to be added first:
+To create a new environment including mako, the channel hosting mako, as well as the bioconda channels, need to be added first:
 <pre><code>
-conda config --add channels ramellose
+conda config --add channels bioconda conda config --add channels conda-forge conda config --add channels ramellose
 </code></pre>